shibuk3/ds_and_algo/Binary_Tree/Delete Leaves With a Given Value.md

 ### Solution:
 approach 1:When we are really deleting nodes

+used concept of postorder to take required action.
+Before delete the target node set the parent child to null, to know whether it is left child or right child use another variable in function.

-used concept of postorder to take required action and problem comes when root(top node of tree) node is also the target node , in that case we cant delete root(may be accessing the node which we deleted) so better equate root to null. before delete the target node set the parent child to null, to know whether it is left child or right child use another variable in function
+Problem comes when root(top node of tree) node is also the target node , in that case we cant delete root(may be accessing the node which we deleted) so better equate root to null instead of deleting it.
 ```
 class Solution {
 public: